hjamal3/imu_ekf_ros/README.md

 # imu_ekf_ros
-A python ROS package that fuses the accelerometer and gyroscope of an IMU to estimate attitude.
+A C++ and python ROS package that fuses the accelerometer and gyroscope of an IMU to estimate attitude.
 ![GitHub Logo](/results/screencap.png)

-After catkin_make and compiling the scripts, cd into the launch folder and type: roslaunch ahrs.launch
+After catkin_make and compiling the scripts, cd into the launch folder and type: roslaunch cpp_ekf.launch for the C++ version (better and more up to date). roslaunch ekf.launch for the Python version (probably broken).

 -This node subscribes to sensor_msgs/IMU messages on the topic '/imu/data', containing accelerometer and gyroscope data.